Yashmvala/MAGPIE-German-Bias-Transfer/README.md

 ⸻

-Datasets
+## Datasets

 The project uses the following datasets and resources:

-Dataset / Resource

-Purpose

-España-Bonet (2023)
+### España-Bonet (2023)

-German and Spanish news analysis
+Used for the German and Spanish news analyses.

-BABE
+### BABE

-MAGPIE pipeline sanity check
+Used as a sanity check for the MAGPIE scoring and analysis pipeline.

-SemEval-2019 Task 4
+### SemEval-2019 Task 4

-Independent English comparison
+Used as an independent English comparison dataset.

-SentiWS
+### SentiWS

-German sentiment lexicon baseline
+Used as a German sentiment lexicon baseline.

 Third-party datasets are not included in this repository.
 They should be obtained from their original sources in accordance with their respective licenses and attribution requirements.
 ⸻

 Key Findings